-Year 8 Food, Nutrition and Health, Year 9 Food and Health Year 9 Textile and Fashion Design, Year 9 Fashion, Environmental and Fashion Design C.
+Year 9 Textile and Fashion Design, Year 9 Fashion, Environmental and Fashion Design C.

-In this course students will investigate, justify and critically analyse the ethical and sustainability considerations in producing clothing items and critically analyse why manufacturers keep similarities within their product lines.
+In this course students will investigate, justify and critically analyse the ethical and sustainability considerations in producing clothing items.
 Students will also investigate how marketing influences textiles products including fast fashion and ethical clothing production.
 Students will investigate how fabric is constructed, embellished and finished in professional textiles environments through a street wear construction challenge.
 Students will learn to work with fabric that has been adapted to develop structure, stretch fabric in clothing and skills in upcycling an existing clothing product.
-At times students will collaborate with others on the design of their textile products and through these collaborations they will develop an understanding of how the textiles industry works by taking on different professional roles within the industry.
+At times students will collaborate with others on the design of their textile products.

-Assessments are aligned to technologies in Society thread and the food and fibre context of the Design and technologies curriculum.
+Assessments are aligned to Technologies in Society thread and the food and fibre context of the Design and technologies curriculum.

-Students will need to purchase their own fabrics for major project pieces.
+SPECIAL REQUIREMENTS: Students will need to purchase their own fabrics for major project pieces.